CAREERS & EXPERIENCE

 Manage student placements and store documents using MacEwanLife, our career portal.
 This server provides a uniform and accessible way of keeping track of and managing placement information.
 Talk to an experiential learning advisor to learn more about MacEwanLife and to learn how it might be a good fit for your program’s EL activities.

-Since 2016, MacEwan students have been able to receive formal recognition for eligible non-credit commitments through their Student Experience Record, formerly known as the co-curricular record.
-When students apply for jobs or other volunteer positions, they can include this transcript of non-credit activities in their applications, bolstering their resumes and helping them succeed on their career path.
+Since 2016, MacEwan students have been able to receive formal recognition for eligible non-credit activities through their Student Experience Record.
+When students apply for jobs or volunteer positions, they can include this record in their applications to bolster their resumes and succeed on their career path.

 Refer a student